-I am a 650+ hour trained and certified yoga instructor.
-I have been practicing yoga for just shy of 20 years and have been a teacher since 2008.
+I am a 700+ hour trained and certified yoga instructor.
+I have been practicing for just shy of 20 years and teaching since 2008.

 I carefully plan each of my lessons, nothing is done extraneously.
 I view teaching as a great honor and responsibility, and I do my best to work with subtle efficiency.
 It is my intention to help you cultivate peace, stillness, fortitude, and integrity by providing you practical techniques for changing the way you feel.

-Individualized practice is highly effective when it is implemented with careful attention and consistency on behalf of the student.
-This method of teaching and learning yoga is unlike what most people in the west have come to expect.
-Once we choose to work together, we will have a conversation regarding your overall well being, what you are hoping to accomplish by committing to a yoga practice, and any factors that might affect your practice (injuries, your environment, work schedule, family commitments, etc).
+Your session begins with the intake form you fill out when booking your appointment.
+Based on the information you provide, our session starts with a conversation regarding your overall well being, what you are hoping to accomplish by committing to a yoga practice, and any factors that might affect your practice (injuries, your environment, work schedule, family commitments, etc).
 The clearer the picture I have, the better I can serve you in crafting a personalized practice that is approachable and effective specifically for you.

 I will then guide you through some experimental techniques to assess what would be appropriate and useful for you, continuing on until your practice begins to form.
 After our session is complete I will illustrate your practice with stick figures and instructions, so you don’t have to memorize it right away.
 This illustration is then emailed to you as a PDF.
 You then proceed to do your practice every day as discussed, and book follow up sessions as the need arises.
 I see most of my students on a monthly basis to update their practice, or simply to check in.
 The true beauty of this method is the relationship and trust that we develop over time.
 These are key ingredients to your practice effecting true and lasting change in your life.

 We can work together in person if you are local to Southern New Hampshire.